-- Implement the Health Snowball – Start with one thing at a time so you’re not overwhelmed.
-Change that one thing in your kitchen or in your diet (healthy fats are a great place to start!), and when you’ve got that down, and are feeling better with more energy, move to the next goal.
-Soon you’ll have gained the momentum needed to keep you motivated for each next step!
+- Implement the Health Snowball – Start with one thing at a time so you’re not overwhelmed — begin here!
+When you’re feeling better with more energy, move to the next goal.
+Soon you’ll have gained the momentum you need to keep it going.
 (Need more help?
 Get my Real Food for Rookies class or my Real Food for Rookies BOOK.)

 Dave Ramsey’s Money Principle #2:

 - “Live like no one else so later you can live like no one else.”
 Drive beaters without car payments, don’t spend money you don’t have, live within your means, save your money.
-Then later when you’ve built up wealth, you can live like no one else.
+Then later when you’ve built up wealth, you can live, and give, like no one else.
 You won’t be too buried in debt to have peace in your life.

 Kitchen Kop’s Real Food Rookie Principle #2:

 - “Live like no one else so later you can live like no one else.”
-Don’t load up on sugar any old time you feel like it.
 Cook most of your food at home.
 Don’t eat out for convenience sake.
 Don’t keep processed foods around.
 Then later when you’re in your 50’s or 60’s and haven’t been to the doctor in years, or you’re in your 70’s, 80’s and 90’s and still on the floor wrestling with your grand kids, or out walking each morning pain-free, you’ll be able to live and help others like no one else.